-Stichting Cordaid (convening organization) will coordinate the implementation of the project and will regularly organize information and sharing sessions with the Ministry of Youth and other actors.
+Stichting Cordaid (convening organization) will coordinate the project.
 Cordaid is an international non-governmental organisation with more than a century of experience in development aid and emergency assistance in conflict-affected and post-conflict zones in the world.
 Cordaid's activities vary according to the different contexts in which it works, ranging from the implementation of structural or emergency programmes to boosting the capacities of local partners and technical assistance for strengthening health systems.
 Cordaid is supported by 320 000 members of the Dutch public and by international donors such as the European Union, the Global Fund and the World Bank.
 Cordaid adopts a partnership approach in all operational contexts, and has successfully implemented projects both in Burundi and elsewhere in concert with local CSOs.
 In regular meetings and joint field visits, Cordaid supports its partners to design, implement, monitor and evaluate their projects and activities with the intended beneficiaries and the wider community.